TAHOE RIM TRAIL Endurance Runs FAQs

-A‐ The packet pick‐up and 100 mile participant weight‐in, and drop bag drop off point takes place at the State of Nevada Legislative Grounds, just south of the Nevada State Capital.
+A‐ The packet pick‐up, 100 mile participant weight‐in, and drop bag drop off point takes place at the State of Nevada Legislative Grounds, just south of the Nevada State Capital.
 The street address for the Nevada State Capitol is 101 North Carson Street.
-The best place to park is one block west in a public parking area on Curry Street and 3rd Street.
+The best place to park is one block west in the public parking area on Curry Street and 3rd Street.

 Q – Where will the 100‐mile pre‐race briefing take place?

-A ‐ The pre‐race briefing takes place inside the legislative building adjacent to packet pick‐up.
-The room number will be announced on Friday, July 18, 2014.
-It will start at 4 pm.
+A ‐ The pre‐race briefing takes place in the Legislative Park, adjacent to packet pick‐up.
+It will start at 3:30 pm.

 Q‐ Where should I leave my drop bags?